-Set within the time frame of two defining american calendar dates, independence day and thanksgiving in 2008, video art piece ONE AFTER consists of 17 one-minute segments depicting texan nature during the first minute of each execution that occurred in the state in those months.
-Without any textual or verbal narration, ONE AFTER approaches the topic of capital punishment from a meditative standpoint, leaving the establishment of opinions, the interpretation of harmony and the execution of morals to the viewer.
+Set within the time frame of two defining american calendar dates, independence day and thanksgiving in 2008, video art piece ONE AFTER consists of 17 one-minute segments depicting nature during the first minute of every single execution that occurred in the state of texas in those months.
+Without any textual or verbal narration, ONE AFTER approaches the topic of capital punishment from a meditative standpoint, leaving the interpretation of justice, the establishment of harmony and the execution of morals to the viewer.

 Produced in association with Triple8Park Pictures.

 ONE AFTER premiered on october 10, 2009 – the world day against the death penalty – at Openhouse Gallery in new york.

 Created and Directed by

 Discussion about capital punishment is as old as crime itself.
 Every notion has been communicated, every imaginable emotion has been felt, every judicial system has been examined, every academic discipline has been consulted and every action has been undertaken to establish, re-establish, support, condemn, improve upon or abolish the death penalty.
 Capital punishment exemplifies some of the most fundamental human traits that make our species unique: planned violence unrelated to self-defense and nourishment, desire for revenge, conscious deprivation of someone else’s dignity and, above all, voyeurism.

 ONE AFTER deals with the latter.
 It consists of seventeen film segments, all shot in the Texas countryside during officially scheduled execution hours, over a time span of nearly five consecutive months framed by two of the most identifying and unifying American calendar dates: Independence Day and Thanksgiving.
 The purpose of ONE AFTER is to indulge in watching.
 Watching one segment after another.
 Watching a U.S. state one minute after the official commencement of an execution.
 Watching the state of our society.
 Watching one another.
 Watching oneself.